IIPeteII/Life-Hacks/README.md

 # Life Hacks
- All the neat little things you wish you had
+ All the neat little things you wish you had.

+ This repo is a continuous work in progress with little scripts and other stuff which will save you tons of time